protesilaos/my-website/_commentary/2022-06-09-hubris-not-tolerate-abuse.md

 remind you of the notion of "death by a thousand cuts".
 I do not mean this literally, but employ it as a schematic way of arguing that your methodology is wrong.
-You are treating the event in isolation and if there is a second occurrence of it, you will still interpret is in its own right, and so on.
+You are treating the event in isolation and if there is a second occurrence of it, you will still interpret it in its own right, and so on.
 What your method obscures, what you are not seeing, is the possible pattern of abuse.
 If you focus too much on the moment, you only ever notice the single cut.
 Take the time to reflect